Chapter 1 : Chapter 1.

 I turned red and ran the last few steps, not wanting to hear my mother’s response.

-Shrugging off my clothes and putting on a nightgown, I realized how bad my back was aching.
-I felt rigid and stiff and every time I tried to move it, it would cramp up on me.
-Accepting defeat, I crawled into bed.
+Shrugging off my clothes and putting on a nightgown, I realized how bad my stomach was aching.
+I felt bloaded and crampy and I just wanted to curl into a ball until the pain went away.

 I laid there for a few minutes, waiting for the potion to work its magic.
 It didn’t take too long, which I was amazed by.
 I could physically feel the pain going down, but I also felt how ridiculously tired it was making me.
 I heard the muffled laughs of my brothers in the room next to mine, talking excitedly about Hogwarts and it was soothing.
 Just what I needed to fall to sleep.